regevs/gamma_smc/README.md

 If given, this is the path to a file containing a subset of sample names.
 This is a text file with a single sample name per line.
 Only these samples will be used.

 ## Specifying a subset of haplotype pairs
-If no option is given, posteriors will be inferred for all haplotype pairs across all selected samples.
+If no option is given, posteriors will be inferred for all haplotype pairs across all selected samples. **Note**: For meaningful inference between haplotypes across different samples, your data need to be phased with reasonable accuracy.
+If your sampled are not/poorly phased, you can still run inference within each sample (see `-w` below).

 <pre>
 --only_within, -w